EmpereurPirate/empereur-pirate.github.io/README.md

 After that, download your apps, music or files from icloud.
 If necessary, backup your signed apps with imazing.

 Then create a note using the apple "notes" app with all your favourites cydia sources (1 per line).

+Each link should begin with "cydia://url/https://cydia.saurik.com/api/share#?source=https://"

 Finally, jailbreak with H3lix like a ninja, without impactor and without an apple developer account.
 May the force be with you (kshhh...) !